Regulations of Kerosene and Kerosene Additives

 Kerosene is considered to be toxic to inhale and can be fatal when ingested.
 According to guidance published by Public Health England, breathing in kerosene ‘may cause dizziness, drowsiness and headaches.’
 While drinking kerosene ‘may lead to nausea, vomiting and abdominal pain’ and skin exposure can cause rashes.

 However, because it’s a relatively clean burning fuel, kerosene has a low risk of carbon monoxide poisoning.
 It’s also considered to be a safe fuel for use indoors, as it has a low flash point (around 38°C), is less volatile than other types of fuel and is non-corrosive.

 Why is it called 28 second oil?

 Kerosene is also commonly referred to as paraffin, heating oil, 28 second oil or 28 second heating oil.
 The number 28 relates to the viscosity or thickness of kerosene.
-In its most simple terms, this means it takes 28 seconds for a measured amount of kerosene to pass through a hole.
+In the most simple terms, this means it takes 28 seconds for a measured amount of kerosene to pass through a hole.

 At what temperature does fuel oil gel?

 When fuel is exposed to colder temperatures it gradually becomes thicker and forms a waxy sludge.
 This process is referred to as oil gelling.
 While different types of fuels will gel at different temperature points, kerosene oil typically starts to gel and takes on a cloudy appearance at temperatures below 2°C.